eonx-com/easy-monorepo/packages/EasyStandard/docs/ecs/sniffs.md

 ````
 **Parameters**

-- `validPrefixes` - An array of prefixes to start with the message text line.
+- `validPrefixes` - An array of prefixes that are valid for starting the message text.
 Default value: `['exceptions.']`.

 #### Methods